GitHub + Amazon S3

 How it works

-Erathos connects to GitHub through the official API and syncs your data incrementally — only new or updated records are processed on each run, keeping pipelines fast and Amazon S3 costs predictable.
-You choose the sync frequency (from every 5 minutes to daily), the objects to sync, and the destination dataset.
-Each run is tracked with full observability: runtime, rows processed, errors with context, and instant alerts via Slack or email if anything goes wrong.
+Erathos connects to GitHub via the official API and syncs your data incrementally — only new or updated records are processed on each run, keeping pipelines fast and Amazon S3 costs predictable.
+You choose the sync frequency (from 5 minutes to daily), which objects to sync, and the target dataset.
+Each run is fully observable: execution time, processed rows, contextual errors, and instant alerts via Slack or email if anything goes wrong.

 No credit card required.